Gabriel2409/obsidian_notes/Snowflake - Bulk loading with COPY INTO table.md

 VALIDATION_MODE = 'RETURN_ERRORS'; -- or RETURN_N_ROWS|RETURN_ALL_ERRORS

--- View all errors encountered in a previous COPY INTO execution -- accest the job id of a previous query or the last load operation executed SELECT * FROM TABLE(VALIDATE(MYTABLE,JOB_ID => '<job_id>'));
+-- View all errors encountered in a previous COPY INTO execution -- access the job id of a previous query or the last load operation executed SELECT * FROM TABLE(VALIDATE(MYTABLE,JOB_ID => '<job_id>'));
 ```